I’m not making fun of Bruce Jenner. But I’m not celebrating either. I have some questions first.

 Radical Feminism, Transgenderism, and Postgenderism

 An alien visiting our planet might assume that a movement called “feminism” would embrace the essential and uniquely feminine role of childbearing.
 But no, radical feminism sees this biologically defined role as innately oppressive, and the idea of the nuclear family as something from which we must be liberated.
 Pregnancy is practically seen as a weapon used against women.
 Therefore, the gender feminist camp of the feminist movement, far from being offended, is heartened by transgenderism, gay marriage, sexual promiscuity, abortion-on-demand, and pretty much anything else that helps to subvert the ideal of lifelong, loving, heterosexually monogamous marriage.
-It is in the interest of radical feminism to obliterate the connection between sex and reproduction in general, and women and the innate role of childbirth in particular.
+It is in the interest of radical feminism to obliterate the connection between sexual intercourse and reproduction in general, and women and the innate role of childbirth in particular.

 Here is a vision of equality by radical feminist author, Shulamith Firestone, from her seminal postgenderist work, The Dialectic of Sex, published in 1970: